rlangc/SecureTest-Troubleshooting-Guide/README.md

 <h4>Exam Availability:</h4>

-- Students should see their exam listed under “My Assessments”
+- Students should see their exam listed under “Scheduled Exams”
 - If an exam is not loading or is missing, contact the SecureTest team immediately

 <h2>Basic Troubleshooting in SecureTest</h2>